acbsp/bonafide.guru/en/contents.rst

 (Science of self-realization ch.
 2)

-In this chapter Srila Prabhupada reveals the importance and need of accepting the **bona fide** guru very well.
+In this chapter |SP| reveals the importance and need of accepting the **bona fide** guru very well.
 He emphasizes that **bona fide** guru is ONE.
 The reason for our misunderstanding of this important aspect is that we do not address our *acharyadeva* Srila